 Multiple tests may be needed for checking the conformance of a bitstream, which is referred to as the bitstream under test.
 For each test, the following steps apply in the order listed:

-An operation point under test, denoted as TargetOp, is selected by selecting a target output layer set identified by TargetOutputLayerSetIdx and selecting a target highest TemporalId value HighestTid.
+An output operation point under test, denoted as TargetOp, is selected by selecting a target output layer set identified by TargetOutputLayerSetIdx and selecting a target highest TemporalId value HighestTid.
 The value of TargetOutputLayerSetIdx shall be in the range of 0 to NumOutputLayerSets − 1, inclusive.
 The value of HighestTid shall be in the range of 0 to vps_max_sub_layers_minus1, inclusive.
 The variables TargetDecLayerSetIdx, TargetOptLayerIdList, and TargetDecLayerIdList are then derived as specified by Equation 8-1.
-The operation point under test has OptLayerIdList equal to TargetOptLayerIdList, OpLayerIdList equal to TargetDecLayerIdList, and OpTid equal to HighestTid.
+The output operation point under test has OptLayerIdList equal to TargetOptLayerIdList, OpLayerIdList equal to TargetDecLayerIdList, and OpTid equal to HighestTid.

 The sub-bitstream extraction process as specified in clause 10 is invoked with the bitstream under test, HighestTid, and TargetDecLayerIdList as inputs, and the output is assigned to BitstreamToDecode.